Myrna Esguerra

-Myrna Toribio Esguerra (Note: /tl/) (born October 2, 2001) is a Filipino model and beauty pageant titleholder who won Binibining Pilipinas International 2024.
-She was first entrant to represent Abra at Binibining Pilipinas.
-Esguerra will represent the Philippines at Miss International 2025.
+Myrna Toribio Esguerra (Note: /tl/) (born October 2, 2001) is a Filipino model and beauty pageant titleholder who won the title Binibining Pilipinas International 2024.
+She was the first entrant to represent Abra at the Binibining Pilipinas competition.
+Esguerra represented the Philippines at Miss International 2025 pageant, where she placed as the fourth runner-up.

 Esguerra previously competed in Miss Teen Philippines and won Miss Abra 2023.
-Esguerra is an advocate for environmental preservation and has centered her advocacy on sustainable development.
+She is an advocate for environmental preservation and has centered her advocacy on sustainable development.

 Early life and education

 Esguerra was born on October 2, 2001, in Pidigan, Abra, to a Kapampangan father and Ilocano mother.
 She has sixteen siblings.
-In her teenage years, Esguerra moved to Angeles, Pampanga, to pursue a Bachelor's Degree in tourism management with a specialization in meetings, incentives, conferences, and exhibitions (MICE), at the City College of Angeles, where she began her career in pageantry by participating in its annual beauty pageant, winning its 2022 edition.
+In her teenage years, Esguerra moved to Angeles City, to pursue a bachelor's degree in tourism management with a specialization in meetings, incentives, conferences, and exhibitions (MICE), at the City College of Angeles, where she began her career in pageantry by participating in its annual beauty pageant, winning its 2022 edition.
 She financed her studies independently from the age of 17 and graduated in 2024.